-Concession rates may be available for Centrelink recipients or full-time students.
+Concession rates may be available for Centrelink recipients who are not working or full-time students.
 The concession fee for a standard 50-minute appointment is $150.
 Please mention when booking your session if you feel you may be eligible for a concession rate, as limited spots are available.

 When you make an appointment, you make a commitment to undergo therapy and to attend the appointment reserved for you.
 If you become ill or if you need to reschedule or cancel your appointment, please give 24 hours notice.
 This allows us to offer your appointment to another client.
 A 100% cancellation fee will apply for appointments cancelled or rescheduled with less than 24 hours notice or if you fail to attend your appointment.
 Medicare rebates do not apply to cancellation fees.

-Payment can be made via cash, credit card or EFTPOS at the time of your appointment.
+Payment can be made via cash or credit card at the time of your appointment.